 The Williams lab at Providence College has two research tracks: predatory bacteria and the microbiome.
 Read on to learn about our projects within these two tracks.

-Below is a video of a Bdellovibrio cell dividing within an E. coli prey cell after invasion.
+Below is a video of predatory bacteria (specifically, Bdellovibrio bacteriovorus) dividing within an E. coli prey cell after invasion.
 (Video credit: Liz Sockett, University of Nottingham, and the Biotechnology and Biological Sciences Research Council)

 In October 2016, I gave a research seminar on our current work with predatory bacteria.
 Students have isolated strains of predatory bacteria from an estuary, soil, an urban stream and the built environment.
 We’re working to test the prey range and predation efficiency of these isolates.
 Check out the slides to see our latest: uri_102816